When you decide to replace your old water heater, it’s easy to be overwhelmed by the huge number of different brands.

-They also tend to have higher parameters for Energy Star and LEED compliance.
-But that doesn’t mean they aren’t energy efficient.
-Most of Richmond’s electric heaters run at a lower cost while decreasing the carbon footprint.
+They also tend to have tougher requirements for Energy Star and LEED compliance.
+Even so, that doesn’t mean they aren’t energy efficient.
+Most of Richmond’s electric heaters operate at a lower cost while decreasing your carbon footprint.

-Richmond’s electric series, much like their gas-powered, have a large range of different features, including the EverKleen system.
-What’s more, these also have stainless steel “Lifeguard” heating elements.
-These, supposedly, are more efficient and last longer, while reducing the risk of a dry-fire burn out.
+Richmond’s electric series, like their gas-powered units, have a variety of different features, including the EverKleen system.
+They also have stainless steel “Lifeguard” heating elements.
+These are said to be more efficient and last longer, while reducing the risk of a dry-fire burnout.

-All their units feature Richmond signature 2-inch foam insulation as well as durable construction.
-Warranties can be up to 12 years, depending on the size of the boiler
+All their units feature Richmond’s signature 2-inch foam insulation and durable construction.
+Warranties can last up to 12 years, depending on the size of the boiler

-Richmond’s electric water heaters are perfect for homes looking to reduce their impact on the environment.
-If you haven’t got preinstalled vents and gas pipes, electric is the way to go.
+Richmond’s electric water heaters are perfect for households trying to reduce their impact on the environment.
+If you don’t have preinstalled vents and gas pipes, electricity is the way to go.

-Keep in mind though, that an electric heater’s performance may decrease in colder regions.
-But you can counter this by choosing a more powerful unit.
+Keep in mind that an electric heater’s performance could decrease in colder regions.
+You can counter this by choosing a more powerful unit.

-Richmond has not fallen behind when it comes to the solar market.
-They currently offer two different solar models: Solaraide HE and Solpak system.
+Richmond has stayed innovative when it comes to the solar market.
+The company currently offers two different solar models: the Solaraide HE and Solpak systems.

-These two models are designed to target different consumers.
+These two models are designed to target different buyers.
 The Solaraide HE is for the homeowner who already has a pre-installed residential direct solar system.
 The product includes resistor heating elements with a capacity of 4500 watts that are highly efficient.

-The Solpak system is a complete package for the homeowner without previous experience in the solar market.
-It includes double collector systems, a multi-speed pump, a storage tank, and a thermal expansion tank, a controller, and a glycol solution.
+The Solpak system is a complete package for homeowners without previous experience in the solar market.
+It includes double collector systems, a multi-speed pump, a storage tank, a thermal expansion tank, a controller, and a glycol solution.

-To ensure you still have water on those gloomy, sunless days, the Solpak also includes a 4500-watt heating element.
+To ensure you still have hot water on overcast days, the Solpak also includes a 4500-watt heating element.

 The Best Richmond Water Heaters of 2022

-To make our selection of the best Richmond water heaters, we compared some of the main qualities we look for in Rheem with Richmond’s.
-Then we got some user-advice and feedback to choose our top 3.
+To narrow down the range and find the best Richmond water heaters, we compared the main qualities we look for in Rheem’s heaters with Richmond’s.
+After reading a lot of user feedback, we settled on our top three.